berri-puff/curateM/README.md

 - Able to see where the artwork is kept or displayed, where possible.
 Some artwork does not provide this.

-- Exhibit: Users can see all their artwork that they have added on a single page, with also minimal information - such as the artwork ID, location and storage information as well as a link to contact the respective museum in which they are kept in.
+- Exhibit: Users can see all their artwork that they have added on a single page, with also contains minimal information - such as the artwork ID, location and storage information as well as a link to contact the respective museum in which they are kept in.

 ## TECH STACK